Research Programs

 Productions:

-LE ROUX N., SEGON M. (2011).
-From studies to employment: what paths are available to students with disabilities?
-University Disability Symposium, Montpellier, November 19, 2011.
+LE ROUX, N., & SEGON, M. (2011).
+From Education to Employment: What Pathways for Students with Disabilities?, University on Disability Conference, Montpellier, November 19, 2011.

 SEGON M., BANENS M., CHAMPELY S., LE ROUX N. (2012).
-The integration pathways of former students with disabilities: statistical overview and research perspectives, Work, Employment and Public Policy Conference, June 14-15, 2012, University of Caen.
+The Pathways to Integration of Former Students with Disabilities: A Statistical Overview and Research Prospects, Conference on Work, Employment, and Public Policy, June 14–15, 2012, University of Caen.

 SEGON, M., LE ROUX, N., BANENS, M., CHAMPELY, S. (2014).
-What statistical data can be used to measure the transition to working life for young students with disabilities?Revue Française des Affaires Sociales, No. 1-2, 2014.
+What statistical data can be used to measure the pathways into the workforce for young students with disabilities?,Revue Française des Affaires Sociales, No. 1-2, 2014.

 Members: